FAQ

 provide you with Fund holding information.
 You can access this information by going to

-http://www.mutualss.com.
+to http://www.mutualss.com.
 Click on the “Fund Info” tab, select “Account Info” and then select “Easton Episcopal Balanced Fund” (this website is for all Mutual Shareholder Services Fund clients so the list of Funds is long).
 Enter your account number and password and the history of your account will appear.
-Your account number and password are the same on either system.
+Your account number and password are the same if you are accessing your account through the Mutual Shareholders Services website or via the access link on this website.